filipematias23/FIELDimageR.Extra-Workshop/README.md

 <a href="https://github.com/OpenDroneMap/FIELDimageR"><img src="https://raw.githubusercontent.com/filipematias23/images/master/readme/FIELDimageR_Extra.jpg" width=60% height=60% title="Watch the video"></a>
 </p>

-## "FIELDimageR.Extra pipelines: Phenomics applied to Agriculture"
+## "FIELDimageR.Extra pipelines: Phenomics applied to agriculture and plant breeding"

 > In this workshop, we went through the basic steps of FIELDimageR and FIELDimageR.Extra pipeline showing how to evaluate and apply remote sensing data and lab and field images from plant breeding experiments.